taig/communicator/README.md

 > An [OkHttp][1] wrapper for Scala built with Android in mind

-Communicator provides a simple `scala.concurrent.Future` implementation that handles your requests based on plain OkHttp request and client objects.
+Communicator provides a simple `scala.concurrent.Future` implementation that handles your requests based on plain OkHttp request objects.
 Additional callbacks (e.g. to track upload and download progress) simplify your codebase tremendously.

-Communicator was built for Android, but has no dependencies to the framework and works fine with any Scala project.
+Communicator was originally built for Android, but has no dependencies to the framework and works fine with any Scala project.

 **Feature Highlights**